Mideee419/php_weighted_random/README.md

 Mixed - like a loot box would be in a videogame

 Calculations and results can be performed multiple times on the same object.

-Default objects are available: coin, dice, color, and lootbox.
+Items to roll on can be provided at run time or default objects are available for selection coin, cheaters dice, colors, and lootbox.
+To use custom items simple pass an array with item names and weights to the object when it is instantiated.

 ## Getting Started
 Be running PHP 7 on your web server.